Lao Tzu said:

 “If you are depressed you are living in the past.
 If you are anxious you are living in the future.
 If you are at peace you are living in the present.”

 When we do this, we replace anxiety and depression with clarity and calm.
-We maximise our ability to inspire ourselves (and others) to long to build the future we most want to create.
+And we maximise our ability to inspire ourselves (and others) to long to build the future we most want to create.

-That brings us more enthusiasm and it makes our longed-for future much more likely to happen.
+That brings us more enthusiasm, which makes our longed-for future much more likely to happen.

-In this time of change, the most effective and the most enjoyable way that we can achieve our goals is by learning to live more fully in the past-ure.
+In this time of change, the most effective way (and the most enjoyable way) to achieve our goals is by living more fully in the past-ure.

-What proportion of your time do you currently spend dwelling on the past, worrying about the future, and living in the past-ure?
-Would it be useful to change that mix, to live more fully in the now?
+What proportions of your time do you currently spend living in the past, worrying about the future, or living in the past-ure?
+Would it be useful to shift that mix?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.